duncantmiller/llm_prompt_engineering/README.md

 # Prompt Engineering Testing Strategies

 This is an example project showing prompt engineering testing strategies, using the OpenAI API.
-For more information, you can read a [blog article](https://botdevs.ai/articles/prompt-engineering-testing-strategies-for-ai-developers) I wrote about this project.
+For more information, you can read a [blog article](https://openshiro.com/articles/prompt-engineering-testing-strategies-with-python) I wrote about this project.

 This code demonstrates how I ensure the high quality of the prompts I create.
 The [test.py](https://github.com/duncantmiller/llm_prompt_engineering/blob/main/test.py) file shows a series of tests I wrote for the project using test-driven development.
 These tests helped me to repeatedly test a system where a user prompt is augmented by additional prompts, including a [pre_prompt](https://github.com/duncantmiller/llm_prompt_engineering/blob/15c2ffe4c476f0a1ae563ffb8498320069c14c1b/message.py#L64) and a [cite_sources_prompt](https://github.com/duncantmiller/llm_prompt_engineering/blob/15c2ffe4c476f0a1ae563ffb8498320069c14c1b/message.py#L53) which provide additional instruction to the LLM beyond the user prompt.

 This automated test suite makes it easier for me to hone prompts or switch models (text-davinci-003, gpt-3.5-turbo, gpt-4-1106-preview) and ensure that the prompts provide a consistent response.
 It also enables me to monitor for ethical and bias mitigation and model drift over time.

 This is a simplified version of the logic used in [OpenShiro](https://openshiro.com) prompts and is intended for educational purposes.
-The full product involves many more parameters which the prompts are tested against including additional model versions, additional APIs like Azure, Google, HuggingFace, Anthropic and Cohere, and a library of pre-formatted prompts from which the users can select.
+The full product involves many more parameters which the prompts are tested against including additional model versions, additional APIs like Azure, Google, HuggingFace, Anthropic and Cohere.

 ## Usage
 Clone the repository with `git clone git@github.com:duncantmiller/llm_prompt_engineering.git` then change to the project directory with `cd llm_prompt_engineering`.